 Here are my Top 5 recommendations for sights and things to do that are unique to Boston!

-1. Walk the Freedom Trail and Black Heritage Trail with a costumed tour guide
+1. Walk the Freedom Trail on a historic walking tour

-The Freedom Trail, a 2.5-mile red brick trail lining the middle of the sidewalk, takes you to various spots in downtown Boston of historical significance.
+The Freedom Trail, a 2.5-mile red brick trail lining the middle of the sidewalk, takes you to various historical sights in downtown Boston and Charlestown.

-Many monumental events that defined the formation of the U.S. took place in Boston.
-You can learn about these through fascinating stories at the stops along the Freedom Trail, including:
+Monumental events that defined the struggle for freedom and eventual formation of the U.S. in the 1700s took place in Boston.
+The historical sights of Revolutionary Boston are highlighted on the Freedom Trail, including:

-- Old Corner Bookstore.
-Now a Chipotle, this original building was built in 1718 as an apothecary and became a literary center for famous authors to publish their manuscripts.
+Old Corner Bookstore.
+Now a Chipotle, this original building was built in 1718 as an app the art and became a literary center for famous authors to publish their manuscripts.

-Although you can grab a map and walk the trails on your own, I recommend a walking tour with a tour guide.
-The experience is even better when the guide is in full costume (ours was dressed as Mother Goose)!
-Walking the Freedom Trail and Black Heritage Trail is more entertaining with a guide and will keep kids engaged with interesting stories and facts about the sites and key historical figures.
+It’s easy enough to grab a map and do a self-guided tour, but I highly recommend going on a walking tour with a local guide.
+The experience is even better when the tour guide is in full costume (ours was dressed as Mother Goose)!
+Tour guides will keep kids engaged because they are natural storytellers with a passion for their city’s history.

-Although there are free walking tours available, I have never gone wrong with paid tours with Viator.
-The local guides are fantastic and give a unique perspective on living in the city as well as everything that has taken place there.
+Free walking tours are available, but I have never gone wrong with paid tours with Viator.
+The local guides are fantastic and give a unique perspective on living in the city as well as all the fascinating history that has taken place there.

-2. Attend one of Boston’s special events or a cultural festival
+3. Attend one of Boston’s special events or cultural festivals

-Boston is loud and proud about its city and it really shows during a special occasion.
+If you happen to be in Boston during 4th of July or another special event, you’re in for a treat!
 Although it can get crowded and noisy during these times, it’s really fun and you get a true sense of the spirit of Boston.

-There’s no better way to experience the vibrant culture and spirit of Boston than to attend one of its many cultural festivals offered, especially in the summer months.
+Boston is home to international students, immigrants, and business people from all over the world, lending to a vibrant multicultural community.
+There’s no better way to experience the diversity and spirit of Boston than to attend one of its many cultural festivals offered, especially in the summer months.

 You can also check out different neighborhoods in various parts of Boston to “go around the world” and experience food and culture from the Dominican Republic, Brazil, Puerto Rico, Korea, Cape Verde, China, etc. There are even unique fusion restaurants such as Ethiopian/Vietnamese!

-3. Watch a baseball game in Fenway Park
+4. Watch a Red Sox baseball game in Fenway Park

 After a day of sightseeing, there’s no better way to spend a summer evening than sitting in the ballpark with a view of the flashing Citgo sign and feeling the cool air with brews and brats in hand.
 You will not have more fun sitting down!
 Get ready to stand up for the wave and sing-a-long to “Sweet Caroline”!